michaelkoper/omniauth-cabify/README.md

 # OmniAuth Cabify

 This is the official OmniAuth strategy for authenticating to Cabify.
-To use it, you'll need to be an admin of Cabify :-)
+To use it, you'll need to be a Cabify admin :-)

 ## Basic Usage